njsch/njsch.github.io/links.md

 James White's [Alpha and Omega Ministries (AOMin)](https://www.aomin.org/) has some great resources for dealing with other faiths and sects.

+Rudolph Boshoff is a lecturer from [South  African Theological Seminary](https://www.sats.edu.za/).
+This website [Ad Lucem: Towards the light](adlucem.co) has many recourses for apologetics and theological reflection.

-Nick Peters' [Deeper Waters](https://www.deeperwatersapologetics.com/) has some great interviews with Academics and Scholars within various fields of science, philosophy and theology.
+Nick Peters' [Deeper Waters](https://www.deeperwatersapologetics.com/) has some great interviews with Academics and Scholars within various fields of science, philosophy and theology, as well as many review of academic scholarly resources.

 ## Accessibility and Other Blindness-related Links:
 ### Christian Resources for the Blind and Vision Impaired: